 Eat a healthy, low-sodium diet.

-Avoid extreme hot or cold temperatures on the affected arm, such as heating pads or ice packs.
+Avoid extreme hot or cold temperatures on the affected arm, such as hot tubs, saunas, and heating pads or ice packs.

-Take good care of your fingernails and don’t cut your cuticles.
+Take good care of your fingernails and don’t cut or bite your cuticles.

 Clean all cuts with soap and water, and then apply antibacterial ointment and a sterile dressing.